ckochenower/chaos-indy-environment/README.md

 2. Using the scripts/run-\<experiment\> script
    Each experiment
    ('/vagrant/\<repo\>-test-automation/chaos/experiments/\<experiment\>') has a
-   corresponding 'run' script
+   corresponding 'run-<experiment>' script in the 'scripts' directory.
    ('/vagrant/\<repo\>-test-automation/chaos/scripts/run-\<experiment\>')
-   See the --help output for each 'run' script for details.
+   See the --help output for each 'run-<experiment>' script for details.

 # Writing Experiments
 See the